seinecle/lexicons-for-sentiment-analysis/Emojis and symbols/Emoji sentiment data/README.md

 # License
 CC BY 4.0

+Use is authorized for any purpose, even commercially.

 # Reference
 Novak, P. K., Smailović, J., Sluban, B., & Mozetič, I. (2015).
 Sentiment of Emojis.
 PLOS ONE, 10(12), e0144296. https://doi.org/10.1371/journal.pone.0144296